 Looking after our most vulnerable residents is crucial.
-We will continue to provide excellent care for our older residents and support our NHS.
-An increase of 2 per cent in the adult social care levy this year will help to fund this vital work.
+We will continue to provide excellent care for our older residents and support the NHS.
+An increase of 2 per cent in the adult social care precept this year will help fund this vital work.